-The average pay for a Senior Attorney with Negotiation skills is $160 per hour.
+The average salary for a Senior Attorney with Negotiation skills is $118,913.

 Job Description for Senior Attorney

 A great deal of legal work, including both civil and criminal litigation, is done with teams of lawyers.
 A senior attorney is the person who helps to manage such teams.
 He or she is normally a partner in a firm or a high-level specialist retained by one.
 The senior attorney typically directs the preparations of the team in representing a client.
 The senior attorney also represents the team when meeting with the legal representatives from the adversarial side of a case.
 Should the case be argued …Read more

 - Advise clients in business transactions, claim liability, advisability of prosecuting or defending lawsuits or legal rights and obligations.

 - Select jurors, argue motions, meet with judges, and question witnesses during the course of a trial.